mastertheknife/clickhouse-rpms/README.md

-# ClickHouse RPMs and SRPMs for RHEL8\CentOS8
+# ClickHouse RPMs for RHEL8\CentOS8

 **Unofficial** ClickHouse RPMs and SRPMs for RHEL 8 \ CentOS 8 \ Oracle Linux 8 \ Alma Linux 8 \ Rocky Linux 8 and other derivatives of RHEL 8.